michael-steinert/FullStackSpringReactAngular2023/spring-boot-full-stack/README.md

       starts with a Question Mark and consists of Key-Value Pairs separated by Ampersands
     - __Fragment Identifier__: This identifies a specific Part of the Resource, such as a Section of a Web Page.
 It starts with a Hash Symbol followed by a Fragment Identifier

+## Flyway

+- Flyway increases Reliability of Deployments by Versioning the used Database with Migrations
+- Database Migrations allow to:
+    - Recreate a Database from scratch
+    - Make it clear at all Times what State a Database is in
+    - Migrate in a deterministic Way from a current Version of the Database to a newer one